TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (a) Members of committees serve at the pleasure of the board, and the board may remove a member from a committee at any board meeting.

-(b) The executive director shall automatically terminate an individual’s membership on a committee if the individual fails to attend three consecutive committee meetings.
+(b) The executive director may automatically terminate an individual’s membership on a committee if the member fails to attend three consecutive committee meetings.

 E. Any committee shall, if ordered by the executive director or the board, meet virtually rather than in person as a means of achieving greater efficiency and productivity.